astraly-labs/Pragma/README.md

 First, compile and then redeploy the contract(s) that have changed.
 See the section above "Deploying Contracts" for details.

 Then, depending on which contracts were redeployed, you have to take further steps:
-- If it was merely the oracle implementation contract that was updated, add it to the oracle proxy's oracle implementations so that it can run in shadow mode.
+- If it was merely the oracle implementation contract that was updated, add it to the Oracle Controller's oracle implementations so that it can run in shadow mode.
 Finally, you need to set that oracle implementation as the primary one by using the `set_primary_oracle` method of the `PontisAdminClient` class in `pontis.admin.client`.
 - If oracle registry is updated, you will first have to pull existing publishers and keys and write them to the new publisher registry.
 It is probably easiest to do this off-chain, by using the getter functions on the old publisher registry and then using the admin key to effectively re-register all the publishers in the new register.
 You must also update the `PUBLISHER_REGISTRY_ADDRESS` variable in `pontis.core.const` and then follow the steps to release a new version of the pontis package.
-Finally, you'll have to update the oracle proxy's publisher registry address which you can do using the `update_publisher_registry_address` method of the `PontisAdminClient` class in `pontis.admin.client`.
+Finally, you'll have to update the Oracle Controller's Publisher Registry address which you can do using the `update_publisher_registry_address` method of the `PontisAdminClient` class in `pontis.admin.client`.
-- Finally, if the oracle proxy is updated, you'll have to update the address in pontis-package (`pontis.core.const`), in this README (above), in the sample consumer (`contracts/sample_consumer/SampleConsumer.cairo`) and in pontis-ui (`src/services/address.service.ts`).
+- Finally, if the Oracle Controller is updated, you'll have to update the address in pontis-package (`pontis.core.const`), in this README (above), in the sample consumer (`contracts/sample_consumer/SampleConsumer.cairo`) and in pontis-ui (`src/services/address.service.ts`).
 Then you'll have to follow the release processes for those components.
 Finally, make sure to coordinate with protocols to update their references.

 ## Pontis Package
 First, make sure to set the environmental variable `PYPI_API_TOKEN`.